 The Ride (optional)

-Before buying a New York CityPass
+Before purchasing a New York CityPass

 Too much information!
 I know: choosing your New York sightseeing pass is not easy.
 In case you're not entirely clear, here's the rundown to help you make a decision.
 The New York CityPass is for you if:

-- You want to see the most "typical" of New York
+- You want to see the most "typical" of New York City

 - You have little time to organize your trip